Hurricane Hugo: United States Virgin Islands

 President Bush declared the U.S. Virgin Islands a disaster area.
 A temporary air traffic control tower was erected at Alexander Hamilton Airport in Saint Croix six days after the storm.
 Cyril E. King Airport in Saint Thomas, having suffered less damage, resumed operations within 24 hours.
 Power was restored in most of Saint Croix and Saint Thomas within three months.
 The islands' telephone systems were badly crippled by the storm, and only limited service was restored to businesses in December 1989.
 Some private residences in Saint Croix remained without telephone service until March 1990.
+In addition to the telephone outage, local CBS affiliate WBNB-TV was knocked off the air due to the transmitter being damaged.
+With no finances to rebuild, the temporary outage would become permanent, with no over the air CBS presence for some time.
 Between 300 and 500 prisoners were freed from prison in Saint Croix after the storm, either by escaping or by release due to food and water shortages in the prison.
 The Federal Emergency Management Agency (FEMA) dispatched a C-141 airlifter with government relief workers and communications equipment to Saint Croix.
 The demographics of the Virgin Islands a year after Hugo reflected the hurricane's impact: roughly 10% of Saint Croix's populace did not return to the island within a year of Hugo.
 A smaller exodus occurred at Saint Thomas and Saint John.